-The Pen Bay Creative Learning Center serves families throughout Pen Bay Medical Center and the Midcoast community.
+The Pen Bay Creative Learning Center serves employee families throughout Pen Bay Medical Center and local MaineHealth facilities.

 Pen Bay Medical Center is committed to assisting parents with both family and work responsibilities through the provision of high-quality, affordable, educational childcare services.
 We are honored that you are considering our program for your family’s childcare and early education needs.
 Our mission is the quality care and education of your most precious gift by providing a supportive, nurturing and safe environment for all children.
 Our program emphasizes age-appropriate learning opportunities that encourage growth in all areas of development.